Islamabad court orders authorities to shift Gill to Pims, conduct another medical check-up

 Subsequently, the judicial magistrate intervened and instructed the prosecution to continue their arguments, adding that Chaudhry would later be given time to respond.

-Continuing, Abbasi, quoting the jail doctors, said that Gill had complained of his condition the day court had decided to pass its verdict on the physical remand.
+Continuing, Abbasi, quoting the jail doctors, said that Gill complained of his condition the day the court passed its verdict on the physical remand.

-He then pleaded with the court to accept the application for extending Gill’s physical remand.
+He then pleaded with the court to accept the application to extend Gill’s physical remand.

 At that, Advocate Chaudhry pointed out that the medical report concerning the condition of Gill’s lungs had not been presented to the court.
 He added that if the court allowed, he could present Gill’s medical history.